Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Our results

+Recall that $\RSt(\mu)$ is defined using only the nondecreasing subsets of $\mu$.
+These ``row-tableaux'' capture no information about the submeasure $\mu^\decr$, since $\RSt(\mu^\decr)$ is null.
+An analog of \Cref{conj_injectivity} for nonincreasing subsets could be stated by replacing $\mu$ with $\mu^\rev$ (see the discussion at the end of \Cref{section_shape_results}).

 We believe that \Cref{th_derivative_per} could help establish \Cref{conj_injectivity}.
-In most "regular" examples, the PDE of \Cref{th_derivative_per} seems to be satisfied everywhere on $(0,1]^2$.
-We would then hope for the uniqueness of their solution $\lamt^\mu$ with boundary condition $\RSt(\mu)$, however we could not make it work.
-Instead we present more elementary results in that direction: an injectivity property of $\mu\mapsto\lamt^\mu$, and a positive answer to \Cref{conj_injectivity} when the pre-permutons contain at most one nondecreasing subset.
+In most ``regular'' examples, the PDE of \Cref{th_derivative_per} seems to be satisfied everywhere on $(0,1]^2$ (note that $\lamt_k^\mu$ is in general not \textit{differentiable} everywhere).
+We would then hope for the uniqueness of their solution $\lamt^\mu$ with boundary condition $\RSt(\mu)$, using \Cref{cor_gradient_lambda} and the form taken by \Cref{eq_derivative_per} at the points of non-differentiability of $\lamt_k^\mu$.
+This is further discussed in \Cref{section_examples}, item \ref{ex_PDE_also_satisfied}.
+However we could not make this idea work, and instead we present more elementary results: an injectivity property of $\mu\mapsto\lamt^\mu$, and a positive answer to \Cref{conj_injectivity} when the pre-permutons contain at most one nondecreasing subset.